bcm314/TextFiction/README.md

 - changed design
 . moved bubbles (but done for all themes) closer to the border .
 Jason and Atalanta: move "right_bubble" to left side
+- Removed "atonce" (use "$" at end of cmd instead)

 ToDo:
 - decide for default command buttons